Guide for Authors

-Submission of manuscripts.
-The editorial team invites authors to send in their manuscripts for publication in the Central European Journal of Comparative Law to the following e-mail address: firstname.lastname@example.org.
+The editorial team invites authors to submit their manuscripts for publication through the online submission system on the website of the Review: Submissions.
+However, the Review also accepts submissions sent to our e-mail address: email@example.com.
 These must be written in English and submitted in the Word format (doc/docx).
-The Journal neither collects ASCs (article submission charges) nor APCs (article processing charges).
+The Review neither collects ASCs (article submission charges) nor APCs (article processing charges).
 The authors incur no fee for the submission or processing of their work.
-The Journal publishes articles containing 40,000 to 60,000 characters, including spaces, footnotes, tables, captions, and references because of the requirement of brevity.
-On an ad hoc basis, it publishes book reviews and notes on case law.
+The Review publishes articles containing 40,000 to 60,000 characters, including spaces, footnotes, tables, captions, and references because of the requirement of brevity.
+On an ad hoc basis, it publishes book reviews, notes on case law and conference paper.

-Publication frequency.
-The Journal is published twice a year.
+The Review is published twice a year.
 A year's two issues constitute a volume.
 The first issue of each volume is published in June of the current year at the latest.
 The second issue of each volume is published in December of the current year at the latest.
-The editorial team asks the authors to submit their manuscript to the first issue of the given volume by 28 February at the latest, to the second issue of the given volume by 30 September at the latest.

-Author information.
-The editorial team invites the authors to attach the following necessary information as a separate document: name and academic degree(s)/title(s) of the author, institutional affiliation (as the author wants it to appear in the Journal) and her/his position (e.g. full-time professor, associate professor, assistant professor, etc.), e-mail address, ORCID number, abstract (250-300 words), and five to seven keywords.
+The editorial team invites the authors to attach the following necessary information as a separate document: name and academic degree(s)/title(s) of the author, institutional affiliation (as the author wants it to appear in the Review) and her/his position (e.g. full-time professor, associate professor, assistant professor, PhD candidate etc.), e-mail address, ORCID number, abstract (250-300 words), and five to seven keywords.

-Declaration of exclusivity.
 The editorial team invites the authors, when they submit their manuscripts, to make a declaration that they have not recommended their manuscripts for publication to other publishers and which have not been published previously.
-The Journal does not publish any manuscript that does not meet this requirement.
+The Review does not publish any manuscript that does not meet this requirement.

-With regard to manuscript formatting please download our sample document for manuscripts here.
+With regard to manuscript formatting please download our sample document for manuscripts.

 Harvard Reference Style Guide: